Mastering Discouragement and Disappointment

 The Secret to Achieving that All-Important Cut

-How often do you find yourself going faster when it doesn't count than when it does?
-Within the answer to this important question lies the secret to you consistently swimming fast when it counts the most.
+ow often do you find yourself going faster when it doesn't count than when it does?
+The key question here is, “WHY, when you desperately want a certain time, does it remain maddeningly just out of your reach, but then, when you no longer need it, it comes loudly knocking on your front door?”
+Within the answer to this important question lies the secret to you consistently swimming fast when it counts the most!

 Swimming Fast Under Pressure: Controlling Your Race Focus